Best Mattress For Hip Pain

 Best Hybrid Mattress for Hip Pain: Zoma Hybrid

 Our Zoma Hybrid offers the same restorative features as the original Zoma Mattress.

 The mattress’s first layer is 2 inches of gel memory foam.
 The foam conforms to sensitive areas such as your hips for more pressure relief.

-We also include our Triangulex™ technology in the bed’s first layer.
-Triangulex™ consists of triangular cutouts in the head and foot of the mattress that increase contouring for added cushion.
+We also include triangle-shaped perforations in the bed’s first layer.
+These triangular cutouts in the head and foot of the mattress increase contouring for added cushion.